isaqb-org/glossary/manuscript/1-terms-A-C.md

 of software architecture.

-  Building blocks can be hierarchically structured - they may contain other (smaller) building blocks. \
+  Building blocks can be hierarchically structured - they may contain other (smaller) building blocks.

+  Some examples of alternative (concrete) names for building blocks:
-  Examples: Component, module, package, namespace, class, file, program, subsystem, configuration, data-definition etc.
+  Component, module, package, namespace, class, file, program, subsystem, function, configuration, data-definition.

 {#term-building-block-view}